alfianpr/scraping-data-pipeline/README.md

 # scraping-data-pipeline
-Scraping and analize the data pipeline using compute engine from GCP, postgreSQL for data warehouse, prefect for automation and monitoring the data pipeline and metabase for visualization and create the dashboard.
+Scraping and analize the data pipeline using compute engine from GCP, postgreSQL for data warehouse, prefect for automation and monitoring the data pipeline, metabase for visualization and create the dashboard.
 The prefect and postgreSQL running on docker container and using Ubuntu 18.04 as compute engine OS.

 ## Screenshoot the prefect dashboard
 ## Screenshoot the metabase dashboard